Wattpad/etcd-backup/README.md

 ## Datadog support

-If you supply the appropraite environment variables, the backup script will send metrics to Datadog.
+If you supply the appropriate environment variables, the backup script will send metrics to Datadog.
 See the usage docs for more information.